NevermindNilas/TheAnimeScripter/README.md

 ## 📋 To-Do

 In no particular order:
-- Provide a bundled version with all of the dependencies.
+- Provide a bundled version with all of the dependencies included ( need assitance with this )
-- Add Rife NCNN Vulkan.
+- Add Rife NCNN Vulkan ( probably through ncnn api or directml )
-- Finish RealESRGAN.
-- Fix CPU inference.
+- Fix CPU inference. ( high priority )
-- Add testing.
+- Add testing. ( high priority )
-- Add Rife Multithreadding
+- Add Rife Multithreadding ( halfway done )
-- Add a log.txt.
-- Fix slow startup times, probably through lazy loading.
+- Fix slow startup times, probably through lazy loading. ( improved by about 50%, still room for improvement )
-- Add Pytorch segmentation.
+- Add Pytorch segmentation. ( current models are all onnx, I will look into a pytorch conversion using onnx2torch )
-- Maybe add TRT.
+- Maybe add TRT. ( probably not )

 ## ✅ Done